akos-almasi/Term1/README.md

 3. How many hungaroring victories does each driver have?
 4. How many points have each driver scored within each team during their career?

-One example for data mart
+One example for data mart:
 ```
 DROP VIEW IF EXISTS driverpoints_per_team ;